davidafolabi20/Basic-Hash-Cracking/README.md

 It is important to note that the speed of cracking is heavily dependent on the hardware resources present on the host PC, which is why I executed this program on my host PC and not on my VM.

-An alternative to this would be to use JohnTheRipper on Kali with the following command; john --format=bcrypt hash.txt --wordlist=sequences.txt
+An alternative to this would be to use JohnTheRipper on Kali with the following command;

+john --format=bcrypt hash.txt --wordlist=sequences.txt

+However, the VM will require adequate resources (RAM, GPU) to crack the hash in good time.